-Assistant Professor: Dr. Chan’s primary research concerns the institutions that regulate information flow and consumption in different bureaucratic and regime settings.
-His current research tries to explore how bureaucrats handle information and to specify the impact of institutions on attention allocation.
+Associate Professor: Dr. Chan’s primary research concerns the institutions that shape the consumption and distortion of information in different organizational settings.
+His current research explores how bureaucrats handle information and the impact of institutions on their choices.

 - “Policy Advocacy in Transitioning Regimes: Comparative Lessons from the Case of Harbour Protection in Hong Kong” (with Wai Fung Lam).
 Journal of Comparative Policy Analysis: Research and Practice, 19(1): 54-71.
 2017.